FrancisBanville/ms_interpreting_probabilities/README.md

 networks (@Melian2011EcoDyn).
-The aggregation of these individuals into more or less homogeneous groups (e.g., populations, species, trophic species, families) allows us to represent nodes at broader taxonomic scales, which affects our interpretation of the properties of these systems (@Guimaraes2020Structurea).
+The aggregation of these individuals into more or less homogeneous groups (e.g., populations, species, trophic species, families) allows us to represent nodes at broader taxonomic scales, which affects our interpretation of the properties of these systems (@Guimaraes2020Structurea,
+@Hemprich-Bennett2021AssImp).
 Moreover, edges linking these nodes can describe a variety of interaction measures.
 Ecologists have traditionally represented interactions as binary objects that were considered realized after observing at least one individual from group $i$ interact with at least another individual from group $j$.
-Boolean interactions can be viewed as the result of a Bernoulli process $A_{i,j} \sim {\rm Bernoulli}(P(i \rightarrow j))$, with $P(i \rightarrow j)$ being the probability of interaction between $i$ and $j$ that characterizes our limited knowledge of the system and its intrinsic spatiotemporal variability.
-Depending on the type of network (local or metaweb), the mathematical formulation and interpretation of stochastic parameters like $P(i \rightarrow j)$ can be linked to environmental and biological factors such as species relative abundance, traits, area, and time (@tbl:prob), for example using logistic regression with a logit link function with continuous explanatory variables.
-In these probabilistic network representations in which $P(i \rightarrow j)$ are edge values, the only two possible outcomes are the presence ($A_{i,j} = 1$) or absence ($A_{i,j} = 0$) of an interaction between each pair of nodes.
-When considering uncertainties around the estimation of $P(i \rightarrow j)$, a Beta distribution ${\rm Beta}(\alpha, \beta)$ can also be used to encompass all possible probability values.
+In a binary adjacency matrix $B$, the presence or absence of an interaction $B_{i \rightarrow j}$ between two taxa can be viewed as the result of a Bernoulli process $B_{i \rightarrow j} \sim {\rm Bernoulli}(P(i \rightarrow j))$, with $P(i \rightarrow j)$ being the probability of interaction that characterizes our limited knowledge of the system and its intrinsic spatiotemporal variability.
+Depending on the type of network (local or metaweb), the mathematical formulation and interpretation of stochastic parameters like
+$P(i \rightarrow j)$ can be linked to environmental and biological factors such as species relative abundance, traits, area, and time (@tbl:prob), for example using logistic regression with a logit link function with continuous explanatory variables.
+In these probabilistic network representations in which $P(i
+\rightarrow j)$ are edge values, the only two possible outcomes are the presence ($B_{i \rightarrow j} = 1$) or absence ($B_{i \rightarrow j} = 0$) of an interaction between each pair of nodes.
+Predicting the number of local webs in which the interaction occurs can be achieved by using a Binomial distribution, assuming a constant probability of interaction and independence between networks (trials).
+When considering uncertainties around the estimation of $P(i
+\rightarrow j)$, a Beta distribution can also be used to encompass all possible probability values.
+In that case, a Beta-Binomial distribution can be used to predict the number of networks in which the interaction occurs.
 Observing an interaction between two taxa at a given location and time provides important information that can be used to update previous estimates of $P(i \rightarrow j)$, informing us on the biological capacity of both taxa to interact and the environmental conditions that enabled them to interact locally.

 Even though binary webs constitute a highly valuable source of ecological information (@Pascual2006Ecologicala), they overlook important factors regarding interaction strengths.
-Represented as quantitative interactions not confined to the $[0, 1]$ range, interaction strengths better describe the energy flows, demographic impacts or frequencies of interactions between nodes (@Berlow2004Interaction, @Borrett2019Walk), with $A_{i,j}$ being a natural
+Represented as quantitative interactions not confined to the $[0, 1]$ range, interaction strengths better describe the energy flows, demographic impacts or frequencies of interactions between nodes (@Berlow2004Interaction, @Borrett2019Walk), with $W_{i \rightarrow j}$ being a natural
 $\mathbb{N}$ or real $\mathbb{R}$ number depending on the measure.
 For example, they may represent local interaction rates between pairs of taxa (e.g., the flower-visiting rates of pollinators in a mutualistic network,